-- Most notably, the awesome Victoria Crowned Pigeon ranks as the largest known type of pigeon in the world.
-It also represents one of only four unique, and quite large, species of pigeon in its genus.
+- Most impressively, the truly awesome Victoria Crowned Pigeon ranks as the largest known type of pigeon in the world.
+This remarkable avian also represents one of only four unique, and comparatively quite large, species of pigeon in its genus.

-- Furthermore, the truly distinctive creature shares an unusual trait with the other members of its genus.
-Like them, this fascinating and amazing avian spends the majority of its life on the ground.
+- The truly distinctive creature also happens to share a relatively unusual trait with the other members of its genus.
+Like them, this fascinating and amazing variety of pigeon actually spends the majority of its life on the ground.

-- However, individuals will take flight if they are disturbed.
-But, that flight only extends to the nearest tree canopy.
-There, the animal will take shelter for as long as necessary, often making raucous noises.
+- Individuals of this species will, however, take flight if they are disturbed.
+But, that flight typically only extends to the nearest tree canopy.
+There, the fascinating animal will take shelter for as long as necessary, often making raucous noises.

-- Additionally, it now faces the threat of extinction.
+- The Victoria Crowned Pigeon now faces the threat of extinction.
 This occurs primarily due to a combination of habitat loss and hunting.
-Its population now numbers fewer than 20,000 individuals.
-Therefore, the IUCN now lists it as Near Threatened.
+Its population now numbers fewer than 20,000 individuals, thus the IUCN now lists it as Near Threatened.

 Victoria Crowned Pigeon Physical Description

-First of all, the dazzling Victoria Crowned Pigeon truly forms a giant of its kind.
-That’s because this breathtaking bird averages a body length of about 30 in (75 cm).
-However, exceptional individuals sometimes reach 31 in (80 cm).
+The dazzling Victoria Crowned Pigeon truly forms a giant of its kind.
+That’s true since this breathtaking bird averages a body length of about 30 in (75 cm).
+Exceptional individuals, though, sometimes reach 31 in (80 cm).
 Large individuals weigh as much as 7.7 lb (3.5 kg).

-Yet its sheer size isn’t its only remarkable trait.
+Yet its sheer size isn’t the only remarkable trait of this magnificent animal.
 Quite uniquely, it also boasts a gorgeous feather crest.
-This typically presents a brilliant blue in color, with the ends of the feathers commonly being tipped in a bright white.
+This also typically presents a brilliant blue in color, with the ends of the feathers commonly being tipped in a bright white.

-The body itself most often presents a deep gray-blue in color.
-A small black mask-like feature also appears on the face.
-Additionally, the wings display a lighter shade of blue, with conspicuous maroon colored tips.
+The body itself most often presents a deep gray-blue in color, and a small black mask-like feature also appears on the face.
+The wings display a lighter shade of blue, with conspicuous maroon colored tips.
 The bird displays no noticeable degree of sexual dimorphism.